heidisu/actor-invaders/README.md

 The **receiving** of messages in an actor is defined in the `createReceive()` method that all actors have to implement.
 The `Receive` object is created with a `receiveBuilder()`, which is build up by adding a `match` for each message type the actor should respond to, like `receiveBuilder().match(<MyMessage>.class, msg -> {}).build()`.

-The actor can behave like a state machine, by defining different states in terms of `Receive` objects, where different `Recieve`s can respond to different messages, or respond differently to the same message.
+The actor can behave like a state machine, by defining different states in terms of `Receive` objects, where different `Receive`s can respond to different messages, or respond differently to the same message.
 The transition from one `Receive` to another is called **become**, and within one `Receive` one can move to the next state by invoking `getContext().become(<NextReceive>)`.
-The `createReceive` method should return the state the actor should start with.
+The `createReceive` method should return the first state of the actor.

 ## Getting started
 To do this workshop you should have the following installed on your computer:
 * [Java JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) version >= 9
-  * If you use OpenJDK of version >= 11, the gui library JavaFX is no longer included, and a separate dependency must be added to the `pom.xml`, take a look at the [required change](https://github.com/heidisu/actor-invaders/commit/6f3cba41e00c7143de940a40cd4c4d82a35da514) in the `java-11` branch.
 * [Maven](https://maven.apache.org/)
 * A nice editor, like [IntelliJ](https://www.jetbrains.com/idea/)